Joan-SHI/General_Tech_Info/README.md

 :arrow_upper_right:  A curated list of amazingly awesome New Zealand tech resources.
 Thanks for Cathy's sharing.
 Summer Of Tech (SOT)?
 AgTech Hackathon?

 6. https://resumegenius.com/resume-templates
 :arrow_upper_right: Free Downloadable Resume Templates.
 There are always arguments between creating your own or using resume template.
 I won't judge here.
+Thanks for Phoenix's sharing on Slack.

 7. https://explainshell.com/
 :arrow_upper_right: Match command-line arguments to their help text.
 Thanks for Rich's sharing.